Minhaz00/Terraform-Labs/Labs/06. Resource Dependencies and Interpolation in Terraform/README.md

 # Resource Dependencies and Interpolation in Terraform

 In this lab, we will learn how to link resources using resource attributes and manage resource dependencies in Terraform.
-Terraform allows you to create dependencies between resources and use the output of one resource as input for another, improving the reusability and maintainability of your code.
+Terraform allows you to create dependencies between resources and use the output of one resource as input for another.

 ### Scenario Description:
 You are tasked with managing a local file that contains the name of a randomly generated pet.
 The content of the file should be updated based on the output of the `random_pet` resource.
 You will configure implicit and explicit dependencies between resources to ensure proper ordering.